InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 ### Variables: Configuration Made Discoverable

-Variables in make serve a crucial role in DevOps workflows: they make configuration **visible and modifiable** without editing the workflow logic.
+Variables in Make serve a crucial role in DevOps workflows: they make configuration **visible and modifiable** without editing the workflow logic.
 Here are the most common patterns:

 ```makefile
 # Environment-specific configuration